kris2475/AI-Informed-Underfloor-Heating-Control-with-ESP32/README.md

 # Comprehensive Report: Proactive ML Controller for ESP32 Heater

-**This project successfully delivers a foundational technology for next-generation smart thermal infrastructure, aligning with global decarbonization efforts and regional energy reduction goals.** Traditional building control systems are reactive and energy-wasteful.
-This document details the development of a highly optimized, physics-driven **Proactive Machine Learning Controller** implemented on the ESP32 platform, achieving superior efficiency and ensuring a direct contribution to scalable energy reduction goals.
+**This project successfully delivers a foundational technology for next-generation smart thermal infrastructure, aligning with global decarbonisation efforts and regional energy reduction goals.** Traditional building control systems are reactive and energy-wasteful.
+This document details the development of a highly **optimised**, physics-driven **Proactive Machine Learning Controller** implemented on the ESP32 platform, achieving superior efficiency and ensuring a direct contribution to scalable energy reduction goals.

 ---